rijnb/chatgpt-summarize/README.md

 # Summarize with ChatGPT

 Script to summarize text using ChatGPT.
+This can be used, for example, to summarize mails.

 ## Installing and executing